-The major cities in Palestine during New Testament times include the following.
+The major cities in Israel during New Testament times include the following.
 In Abilene there was Abila and Damascus.
 Auranitis also had a city named Abila plus one named Dion.
 Decapolis, which is east of the Jordan, had Gerasa and Pella.

 Perea, to the east of the Jordan River, had the city of Philadelphia.
 Phoenicia, located on the Mediterraen sea coast, contained Sidon, Tyre and Zarephath.
 Lastly Samaria, from where the Good Samaritan lived, had the cities of Aenon, Salim, Samaria, Scythopolis and Sychar.

-The general area of Palestine is strategically situated between Egypt, Syria and Arabia.
+The general area of Israel is strategically situated between Egypt, Syria and Arabia.
 This location makes the region a major crossroad for religion, culture and commerce and has lent to its tumultuous history.
 The area, over the years, has been controlled by empires and powers like the Egyptians, Canaanites, Assyrians, Babylonians, Persians, Greeks, Romans, Byzantines, the Crusaders, Ottomans, the British Empire and others.

 Magdala and Mary Magdalene